 To experience a small-town feel, head to the Rambla del Poblenou, a pleasant boulevard runs from Gran Via to the beach.
 On your way, you’ll pass Modernista façades and numerous terraces inviting you in for a cool beer.

-El Poblenou is an extensive neighborhood of Barcelona (Sant Martí district), technically part of the Eixample, its layout having been drafted by Ildefons Cerdà, although the historic center of the neighborhood (which was once a town entirely separated from Barcelona) predates the grid.
+El Poblenou is an extensive neighbourhood of Barcelona (Sant Martí district), technically part of the Eixample, its layout having been drafted by Ildefons Cerdà, although the historic centre of the neighbourhood (which was once a town entirely separated from Barcelona) predates the grid.

 This street is the hub of the Poblenou’s cultural, social and retail life.
 As you walk along it, you’ll be able to explore this former industrial area and see modernity blend with tradition and the community life that have defined Poblenou over the years.

-During the Industrial Revolution of the 19th century, Poblenou was the epicenter of Catalan Iberian industry, earning it its sobriquet of the Catalonian Manchester.
-Surrounding the extensive cluster of factories stood mostly working class residential areas.
-After a period of decay, the neighborhood has undergone a dramatic transformation.
-Many of the areas that have been developed—including the Vila Olímpica, the Diagonal Mar area, and the Fòrum area—arguably comprise their own neighborhoods.
-Completing its original, unfinished plan, The Avinguda Diagonal now stretches from Plaça de les Glòries to the sea.
+During the Industrial Revolution of the 19th century, Poblenou was the epicentre of Catalan Iberian industry, earning it its sobriquet of the Catalonian Manchester.
+Surrounding the extensive cluster of factories stood mostly working-class residential areas.
+After a period of decay, the neighbourhood has undergone a dramatic transformation.
+Many of the areas that have been developed—including the Vila Olímpica, the Diagonal Mar area, and the Fòrum area—arguably comprise their own neighbourhoods.
+Completing its original, unfinished plan, The Avinguda Diagonal now stretches from Plaça de Les Glòries to the sea.